 Online Finding Aid Database

 Amistad's online finding aid database provides access to individual digital objects including photographs, documents, audio, and video formats.
-This will be a continuing effort with new objects added on a regular basis; however, due to copyright and permissions issues, not all photographs, documents, oral histories, or films will be digitized and published to the database.
+This will be a continuing effort with new objects added on a regular basis.
+Additions to the database are largely user and programmatically driven; however, due to copyright and permissions issues, not all photographs, documents, oral histories, or films will be digitized and published to the database.
 Therefore, many significant objects will not be represented in the online database.

 American Missionary Association Timeline